boltrobotics/cmake-helpers/README.md

 [project_setup.cmake](#project_setup.cmake), [freertos.cmake](#freertos.cmake), and
 [stm32f103c8t6.cmake](#stm32f103c8t6.cmake).

-The firmware for stm32f103c8 relies on
+The firmware for stm32f103c8 depends on
 <a href="https://github.com/libopencm3/libopencm3.git" target="_blank">libopencm3</a> library.
-Before the firmware can use it, the library must be built using make.
-One option is download the library and build it manually.
+Before the firmware can use it, libopencm3 must be built using ```make```.
+One option to achieve it is to download and build the library manually.
 Another is to use [project_setup.cmake](#project_setup.cmake) module which can automate the process a bit more.

-Another library that the firmware uses is
+Another library that the firmware depends on is
 <a href="https://www.freertos.org/" target="_blank">FreeRTOS</a>, which has its own usage
 requirements.
 See [freertos.cmake](#freertos.cmake) for details.